branchwelder/web-technologies/README.md

 - `activities/` contains instructions for in-class activities
 - `assignments/` contains instructions for each course assignment
-- `examples/` contains small examples and starter code for the mini projects
 - `resources/` contains lists of resources for your reference
 - `slides/` contains PDF versions of slides used in class

 Please also see [the syllabus](/syllabus.md) for a course overview.

----

 ## Coursework